Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 ## Parser combinators

 There are many approaches for writing parsers for context-free languages.
-Most language tools you know are built with either manual loop-stack parsers, parser generator frameworks, or parser combinators.
+Most language tools you know are built using manual recursive-descent parsers, parser generator frameworks, or parser combinators.

 Parser combinators, as a concept, revolves around representing each parser as a modular function that takes on some input and produces either a successful result or an error: